sass/sass/doc-src/SASS_CHANGELOG.md

 ### Rails 3 Support

+Make sure Sass is loaded properly when using Rails 3 along with non-Rails-3-compatible plugins like some versions of `will_paginate`.

-In order to make some Rails loading errors easier to debug, Sass will now raise an error if `Rails.root` is `nil` when Sass is loading.
+Also, In order to make some Rails loading errors like the above easier to debug, Sass will now raise an error if `Rails.root` is `nil` when Sass is loading.
 Previously, this would just cause the paths to be mis-set.